 The Vizio SB46514-F6's stereo frequency response is very good and is quite similar to the SB36512-F6 as well.
 It has a well-extended bass, which is great for action movies or bass-heavy music.
 The rest of the response is very accurate and sounds fairly neutral.

 The Vizio SB46514-F6 can get very loud and can be used in large rooms or crowded environments.
-However, when pushing the bar to its limits, there is some audible compression, especially in the bass range.
+However, there are some pumping and compression artifacts present at max volume.

 The SB46514-F6's THD performance is decent.
 The THD levels are within very good limits at a normal listening volume, but can there's a jump when pushing the bar to its limits, especially in the high-mid range.